cometicon/cometicon.github.io/_pages/about.md

 - Scientific communication and mediation
 - Programming

-You can find some details about my drawing and photography activities [here](/other_activities/).
+You can find more details about my drawing and photography activities [here](/other_activities/).